Welcome to Mardi Gras on Dauphin Island!

 This annual event is a celebration of the rich history and culture of Dauphin Island, located off the coast of Alabama.

-With a variety of parades, parties, and other festivities, there is something for everyone to enjoy.
+With a variety of parades and parties, there is something for everyone to enjoy.

 Dauphin Island holds its first parade four weeks before Mardi Gras Day.